-The RADIANCE "instance" type is treated specially.
-Rad2mgf converts each instance to an MGF include statement, using the corresponding transformation and a file name derived from the octree name.
-(The original octree suffix is replaced by ".mgf".)
+The RADIANCE "instance" and "mesh" types are treated specially.
+Rad2mgf converts each instance or mesh to an MGF include statement, using the corresponding transformation and a file name derived from the octree or mesh name.
+(The original octree/mesh suffix is replaced by ".mgf".)
 For this to work, the user must separately create the referenced MGF files from the original RADIANCE descriptions.
 The description file names can usually be determined using the getinfo(1) command run on the octrees in question.